 This project is a collaboration with the C19-WILD research group with Prof. Nicola Koper at the Natural Resources Institute at the University of Manitoba.
 Dr. Michael Schrimpf has been leading the study examining the effect of COVID-19 travel restrictions on birds in North America, which has been published here.
 I am leading the study examining birds in the United Kingdom.

 Birds in the UK use a variety of habitats, some of which may be more impacted by the change in human activity associated with the Covid19 lock-down.
-The UK has been in lock-down since March 23rd, with severe travel restrictions with Britons instructed to only leave their homes for essential shopping, and for work (for those who cannot work from home).
-Furthermore, all schools are closed, and people are only allowed out for exercise once a day.
-Currently, most of the UK is still under severe travel restrictions, although England is now allowing people to exercise more than once daily (since May 20th), and some non-essential shops will be re-opening, and some primary school children (Foundation/Kindergarten, Year 1, Year 6) will be returning to school part-time.
+The UK has gone through three lockdowns form 2020 to 2021, with severe travel restrictions with Britons instructed to only leave their homes for essential shopping, and for work (for those who cannot work from home).
+Furthermore, schools were closed for a prolonged period of time, and people were only allowed out for exercise once a day, during the most severe travel restrictions in 2020.

 Young Robin in Nature Reserve